 The reason for this continued defensive preparation was twofold.
 First, there was a need to put the vast array of military resources that were being accrued, particularly manpower, to some service.
 Second, the threat of invasion had revealed inherent weaknesses in Australia’s defensive capacity and it was sensible to improve such defects immediately.
 A third reason might well be added, that being, that the whole commitment of Australia to military tasks served a political end in that it provided a national focus to the good and one not without economic benefit.

-For the defenders of Queensland, military service was largely one of training and routine with the actual Japanese assault limited to a small number of air attack – three air raids, in late July 1942, against the mainland at Townsville, eight raids on Horn Island in which one soldier was killed, and one against Mossman where one child was wounded.
+For the defenders of Queensland, military service was largely one of training and routine with the actual Japanese assault limited to a small number of air attacks – three air raids, in late July 1942, against the mainland at Townsville, eight raids on Horn Island in which one soldier was killed, and one against Mossman where one child was wounded.
 Thursday Island, too, was subjected to some raids.
 Apart from the loss of one life, little damage was incurred.
 The last recorded raid against Northern Command occurred over Horn Island on 18 June 1943, the same day that Curtin declared that the Japanese could not now invade Australia.

 To all intents and purposes, Northern Command was divested of the direct responsibility for the front line defence of Australia with the establishment of 1st Army in Queensland.
 Thereafter Northern Command came under direct field supervision of General Blamey.
 Although their defensive role essentially remained unchanged the gravity of the situation was much relieved.
 Even though Japan did not launch an invasion of Australia, Northern Command had performed an important role during the early months of 1942.
 They formed an essential part of Australia’s frontline and for the people in North Queensland; the VDC at least, represented the only visible form of defence apart from the rather inadequate fixed defences.
 Given the concerns being aired and the actual steps of evacuation that were implemented, the VDC’s presence was clearly not perceived as being one capable of withstanding any major landing and, indeed, its military role was meant to be only one of harassment.
 The capacity of Northern Command to mount a viable and effective defence against any actual major invasion belongs to the realm of conjecture.
 Certainly an effective scorched earth policy would likely have been invoked but beyond that most Queenslanders would be thankful that the real test was never encountered.